Repairing Human Trust by Promptly Correcting Robot Mistakes with An Attention Transfer Model: Conclusion

 \section{Conclusion}

 In this paper, the human trust repairing mechanism was analyzed through robot error reduction using the attention transfer model \textbf{\textit{H2R-AT}} based on stacked neural networks.
-First, the robot corrects its abnormal behaviors using \textbf{\textit{H2R-AT}}.
-Then, the correction influences the human instructor's opinions, which results in human trust repair.
-Restoring trust in robots can help produce more cooperative and effective HRI.
 This mechanism was evaluated by an experiment in which participants were recruited to monitor the robot executions before and after behavior correction and assess their trust level at that moment.
 All participants reported a higher level of trust after the correction, which shows the success of human trust repair.
 Several determining factors for trust level change were also given with exemplification in this work.
-In the future, the trust repair mechanism can be used in the execution of various human involved robot executions to achieve a more collaborative environment.